Can you fly with a checked firearm? Yes, and it’s more common than you might think!

 At the majority of airports, you can stand in a spot that provides you with a visual view of the space where TSA checks special baggage.
 When the TSA agent is finished checking the locks and scanning and swabbing the case, he or she will signal you are good to go.

-Once you do leave the area and go through security, pay close attention to announcements and pages in case you are required to return to the TSA luggage checkpoint.
+Once you leave the area and go through security, pay close attention to announcements in case TSA calls you back to the luggage checkpoint.

-Most airlines have rules for flying with guns on top of the TSA’s.
-These rules vary from airline to airline.
-So check your airline of choice’s rules.
+Most airlines have rules for flying with firearms in addition to the TSA’s rules.
+These rules vary from airline to airline, so check your airline’s rules before you travel.

-These rules and regulations generally are found easily by searching your airline’s name and “firearm” or “gun” or by looking on their website under the section for baggage.
+You can usually find these rules easily by searching your airline’s name and “firearm” or “gun,” or by looking on their website under the baggage policy.

 - American Airlines